Skip to content

 Parameters for the Clemson weather pipe in Python

-Special keys in the parameters dictionary are columns, fetch, and tags.
+Some special keys in the parameters dictionary are columns, indices, fetch, verify, and tags.

 Columns